Maurice Palmade

-Maurice Palmade (6 October 1886, Rochefort, Charente-Maritime – 3 January 1955, Bordeaux) was a French politician.
+Maurice Palmade (6 October 1886 – 3 January 1955) was a French politician.
 He belonged to the Radical Party.
-Before World War II, he had been a Member of Parliament.
-He has been 3 times the Budget minister of France.
+Before World War II, he had been a member of parliament.
+He has been 3 times the budget minister of France.

+Biography

+Palmade was born in Rochefort, Charente-Maritime on 6 October 1886.
+He served in World War I as a captain.
+He was the minister of budget between 1930 and 1932.
+On 10 July 1940, Palmade voted in favour of granting the cabinet presided by Marshal Philippe Pétain authority to draw up a new constitution, thereby effectively ending the French Third Republic and establishing Vichy France.

+Palmade died in Bordeaux on 3 January 1955.